 Amazonian ingredients from Peru

-The uniqueness of the indigenous Amazonian cuisine is the preparation of food in the style of the pango or pangu, which consists of the preparation of a simple meal that uses almost no seasoning, except salt, and sometimes not mineral salt, but a substitute “vegetable” salt, to cook fish, fresh or fresh salted, in boiling water, and practically nothing else, accompanied by green plantain or cassava.
+The uniqueness of the indigenous Amazonian cuisine is the preparation of food in the style of the pango or pangu, which consists of the preparation of a simple meal that uses almost no seasoning, except salt, and sometimes not even mineral salt, but a substitute “vegetable” salt, to cook fish, fresh or fresh salted, in boiling water, and practically nothing else, accompanied by green plantains or cassava.

 The essence of Amazonian cuisine is the use of fresh ingredients obtained from the jungle or the river, of which there is a wide variety that are not commercialized and are hardly known outside the fish landing sites and local markets of the Amazon.

 For example, to give an idea of such variety, suffice it to say that in Iquitos there are several popular markets.
 One of them, very well stocked, is the fish market.